MINGW64-cell/CheckersEngine/README.md

 06/3/2022

 Inheritance Version of the capture method is complete.
-AI was renamed to TUC
+AI was renamed to TUCE (T.he U.timate C.heckers Engine).
+(Courtesy of Franz)

+06/4/2022

+Work on the presentation continued.
+Videos showing progress added.

+06/05/2022